How do biometric locks impact your homeowners insurance?

 How secure are smart locks?

 In addition, smart locks that require passwords or PINS are only as safe as how securely the PINS are kept and managed.
 It is generally recommended to avoid using passwords or PINS based on personal information, such as your birthday or phone number, as they are more likely to be compromised.
 Avoid writing down your smart lock code in a way that can be easily found or identified, such as keeping a sticky note labeled “smart lock” in your vehicle or bag.
-The same goes for any backup keys that may be used if the system is down.
-Keep the key in a safe private place, so no unwanted individuals have access to it.
+The same goes for any backup keys that may be used if the system is not operating due to an internet outage.
+Keep the key in a safe, private place, so no unwanted individuals have access to it.

 Will biometric locks affect my homeowners insurance?